AwalaApp/specs/rs001-ramf.md

 - The message date MUST NOT be in the future.
 - The message TTL MUST NOT resolve to a date in the past.
 - The message date MUST be within the period of time during which the sender certificate was valid.
-- All certificates MUST be valid per [Relaynet PKI](rs002-pki.md).
+- All certificates MUST be valid per [Awala PKI](rs002-pki.md).
 - The signature MUST be valid according to the [CMS verification process](https://tools.ietf.org/html/rfc5652#section-5.6) and the specified signature algorithm.
 Additionally, the signature MUST be deemed invalid if the signature algorithm is unsupported or the hashing algorithm is unsupported.
 - If the recipient address is [private](./rs000-core.md#addressing), the sender's certificate MUST be issued by the message recipient.
 That is, the private address of the public key in the issuing certificate MUST match the private address set as the message recipient.
-Such sender certificates are known as _delivery authorizations_ in the Relaynet PKI.
+Such sender certificates are known as _delivery authorizations_ in the Awala PKI.

 ## Security Considerations

 To avoid replay attacks, the message id SHOULD be persisted until the TTL expires, and until then, reject any incoming message from the same sender and the same id.

-Nodes can further protect from replay attacks, amongst other attack vectors, by establishing a secure session with the [Relaynet Key Agreement Protocol](rs003-key-agreement.md).
+Nodes can further protect from replay attacks, amongst other attack vectors, by establishing a secure session with the [Awala Key Agreement Protocol](rs003-key-agreement.md).

 Note that all cryptographic algorithms MUST comply with [RS-018](rs018-algorithms.md).

 ## Reserved Concrete Message Types

-The following concrete types have been reserved by other Relaynet specifications:
+The following concrete types have been reserved by other Awala specifications:

 - `0x10` for [certificate rotation](rs002-pki.md#certificate-and-key-rotation).
 - `0x11` for [gateway certificate revocation](rs002-pki.md#gateway-certificate-revocation-gcr).